cockroachdb/docs/v19.1/training/fault-tolerance-and-automated-repair.md

 To be able to tolerate 2 of 5 nodes failing simultaneously without any service interruption, ranges must be replicated 5 times.

-1. Iestart node 5, using the same command you used to start the node initially:
+1. Restart node 5, using the same command you used to start the node initially:

     {% include copy-clipboard.html %}
     ~~~ shell